ViniciusClement/HTB_CWES/README.md

 In this case, the contents of index.html are read and returned by the web server as an HTTP response.
 The response also contains the status code (e.g. 200 OK), which indicates that the request was successfully processed.
 The web browser then renders the index.html contents and presents it to the user.

+**Hypertext Transfer Protocol Secure (HTTPS)**

+HTTPS (HTTP Secure) protocol was created, in which all communications are transferred in an encrypted format, so even if a third party does intercept the request, they would not be able to extract the data out of it.

+> [!NOTE]
+> Depending on the circumstances, an attacker may be able to perform an HTTP downgrade attack, which downgrades HTTPS communication to HTTP, making the data transferred in clear-text.
+This is done by setting up a Man-In-The-Middle (MITM) proxy to transfer all traffic through the attacker's host without the user's knowledge.
+However, most modern browsers, servers, and web applications protect against this attack.

+We may face such an issue when testing a local web application or with a web application hosted for practice purposes, as such web applications may not yet have implemented a valid SSL certificate.
+To skip the certificate check with cURL, we can use the -k flag

 ### 1.2 HTTP Methods
 _________
 ## 2. Introduction web applications